rust-lang/rust/text/0000-language-semver.md

 With the release of 1.0, we need to establish clear policy on what precisely constitutes a "minor" vs "major" change to the Rust language itself (as opposed to libraries, which are covered by [RFC 1105]).
-**This RFC proposes that breaking changes are only permitted within a minor release if they are fix to restore soundness**: this includes both bug fixes in the compiler itself, as well as changes to the type system or RFCs that are necessary to close flaws uncovered later.
+**This RFC proposes that minor releases may only contain breaking changes that fix compiler bugs or other type-system issues**.
+Primarily, this means soundness issues where "innocent" code can cause undefined behavior (in the technical sense), but it also covers cases like compiler bugs and tightening up the semantics of "underspecified" parts of the language (more details below).

 However, simply landing all breaking changes immediately could be very disruptive to the ecosystem.
 Therefore, **the RFC also proposes